 What is the OGG Format?

-OGG audio files store music with less bandwidth because the OGG format saves audio data in an Ogg container that applies Vorbis to your data, compressing individual streams in various ways, including Theora for video and Opus and OggPCM for audio.
+OGG files are a free an open container format primarily used for audio files, and use the .ogg extension.
+OGG audio files store music with less bandwidth because the OGG format saves audio data that applies Vorbis to your data.
+This compresses individual streams in various ways, including Theora for video and Opus and OggPCM for audio.
 You can also store song metadata, including track data and information on the artist, with OGG.
+They are more efficient than MP3 files and can include artist and track information and metadata.

-The Ogg container format is a multimedia one that supports various audio, video, metadata, and text streams.
+OGG is a free and open format that anyone can use without licensing or royalty fees.
+The Xiph.Org Foundation maintains the OGG format.
 However, in 2007, the Xiph.Org Foundation recommended using OGG primarily for audio, which is why most OGG files store audio data compressed with Vorbis.
 OGG files that adopt other compression schemes, such as FLAC or Speex, are saved as .OGA files.

 This article, part of our series on video formats, covers the following topics: